Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 First, Shopify doesn’t actually give you any dropshipping features straight out of the box — in order to dropship with the platform, you’ll need to connect it to third-party tools (more on this shortly).

-Second, to dropship effectively with Shopify, you’ll need to give a lot of thought to finding a lucrative niche to sell products in, and marketing your store once it’s live.
+Second, to dropship effectively with Shopify, you’ll need to give a lot of thought to finding a profitable niche to sell products in, and marketing your store once it’s live.

 To start a successful dropshipping business on Shopify, you need to do four key things: